-According to the Journal of Patient Safety, nearly 450,000 Americans reportedly die each year as a result of preventable medical mistakes.
-Many of these cases go unreported with victims unaware that they are victims or that they have any legal recourse.
-So, what exactly is medical malpractice?
+According to the Journal of Patient Safety, nearly 450,000 Americans die each year as a result of preventable medical mistakes.
+Many of these cases go unreported because victims are unaware that they have any legal recourse.

-If the defendant physician does something the average practitioner in the same field of medicine would not have done, or if the defendant physician fails to do something the average practitioner in the same field of medicine would have done, that physician is said to have deviated from the standard of care, i.e., acted negligently.
+If a physician does something the average practitioner in the same field of medicine would not have done, or if the physician fails to do something the average practitioner in the same field of medicine would have done, that physician is said to have deviated from the standard of care, i.e., acted negligently.